 What should I do in preparation for surgery?

-Blood thinning medications such as aspirin, clopidrogel (Plavix, Iscover) and warfarin can make bleeding more likely during and after surgery.
+Blood thinning medications such as aspirin, clopidrogel (Plavix, Iscover), Edoxaban, Apixaban and Warfarin can make bleeding more likely during and after surgery.
 If you are taking these drugs please let me know and I will write to your GP if and ask if and when to stop these medications prior to surgery.
 It is helpful to discuss stopping the blood thinners yourself with your general practitioner or cardiologist.
 You should also stop anti-inflammatory drugs like ibuprofen (Neurofen), fish oil, ginger, ginseng, St Johns Wort, Arnica and garlic containing supplements 2 weeks before surgery.